nycmeshnet/nycmesh.net/content/network-status.md

 2019-3-29

+4:30pm: Normal service resumed downtown.
+This was a problem with integrating our new mesh configuration with some older installs.

 4:25pm: Our Henry St hub is having problems and this is affecting many of our downtown nodes.
 We are working on fixing this now.

 2019-3-20